Summary of Decameron tales: Second tale (IX, 2)

-An abbess rises in haste and in the dark, with intent to surprise an accused nun in bed with her lover: thinking to put on her veil, she puts on instead the breeches of a priest that she has with her.
-The nun, after pointing out her abbess's head covering, is acquitted, and thenceforth finds it easier to meet with her lover.
+An abbess rises in haste and in the dark, with intent to surprise an accused nun in bed with her lover.
+Thinking to put on her veil, she accidentally puts on instead the breeches of a priest who was in bed with her.
+While the abbess is furiously lecturing her, the young nun points out the breeches, revealing the abbess's hypocrisy.
+The abbess then changes her tune and avers that nuns need the pleasure of male company just as any other women.
+After that, all the nuns find it easier to meet with their lovers.

 Elissa is the narrator of this tale which was either taken from a fabliau by Jean de Condé written between 1313 and 1337, or from a story about Saint Jerome in The Golden Legend, written about 1260.
 The former was the more likely source for Boccaccio.

 Third tale (IX, 3)

-Master Simone, at the insistence of Bruno and Buffalmacco and Nello, makes Calandrino believe that he is pregnant.
-Calandrino, accordingly, gives them capons and money for medicines, and is cured without being delivered.
+Bruno and Buffalmacco plan to cheat Calandrino out of a small inheritance.
+They make Calandrino believe that he is becoming ill, and solicit the physician Simone to examine him.
+Simone declares that Calandrino is pregnant, which Calandrino attributes to his wife always wanting to be on top during sex.
+Calandrino uses his inheritance to purchase various remedies and potions and, when the money is gone, is "cured" of his pregnancy.